 Extracts from mullein are believed to have anti-inflammatory, antispasmodic, decongestant, astringent, and expectorant properties.

-It may also be beneficial in treating ear infections due to its antibacterial properties.
+It may also be beneficial for treating ear infections due to its antibacterial properties.

-Here’s a list of the health benefits of mullein.
+📝 Here’s a list of the potential health benefits of mullein.

 Please keep reading if you want to learn more.

-1. May Have Anti-Inflammatory Properties (My Preferred Health Benefit Of Mullein)
+1. Anti-Inflammatory Properties (My Favorite Potential Health Benefit Of Mullein)

 Mullein has been used as a medicine for hundreds of years, and it is now being looked into for its possible anti-inflammatory effects.